Building a dashboard is so easy!

 - The difference between measures and dimensions

 All of the dashboarding tools on the market are far more complex than Excel or Power Point.
 They are feature rich, giving users an abundance of flexibility when creating the perfect dashboard.
 On the flip side, that means these tools are complex and require a lot of time to work out how to use them.
 Eventually, the average Joe or Jo would get the hang of the basics, only to find the features at the expert level are just a little more challenging.
+Hopefully, these 3 myths of dashboard building have provided some valuable insights.

 Learn how we saved Paragon Industries thousands of dollars and narrowly avoided a DIY Dashboarding Disaster